THE GRAY GULLS PROGRAM

 Chart Your Own Course

 If full-blown retirement isn’t quite what you’re ready for, don’t worry, Cape Air has a unique opportunity to keep you active on the flight deck.
 Cape Air offers full and part-time pilot positions for ATP certificate holders with a FAA First Class Medical.
 Cape Air pilots enjoy a company matching 401K, paid vacation, paid medical and more.
 Cape Air pilots are paid per duty hour (NOT per flight hour like most airlines).

 There are two ways you can join the Gray Gulls program to keep your flying career active:

-Full-Time: Cape Air pilots bid on a base by seniority with the potential to be in any one of Cape’s 28 pilot bases.
-A Gray Gull would likely work a 4-on 3-off schedule (minimum 12 days off per 28) of about 40+ hours a week with overtime available.
+Full-Time: Cape Air pilots bid on a base by seniority with the potential to be in any one of Cape Air's 30+ pilot bases.
+A full-time Gray Gull would likely work a 4-on 3-off schedule (minimum 12 days off per 28) of 40+ hours a week with overtime available.

 In all scenarios, Gray Gull pilots are responsible for housing in their base.
 However, if asked to help out elsewhere in the Cape Air network (TDY) and the pilot accepts, a hotel room and per diem would be provided.

-Training is accomplished in Hyannis, MA and lasts approximately 4-6 weeks.
+Training is completed in Hyannis, MA and lasts approximately 6-8 weeks.
 During training our Gray Gulls are provided a single occupancy hotel room and paid a minimum of 40 hours per week.